Explore Jobs

 How We Determined The Most Highly Educated States

-Using Census ACS 2012-2016 data, we took the percent of adults in each state that have at least a masters and ranked them from 1-50 with 1 being the most highly educated.
+Using Census ACS data from recent years, we calculated the percentage of adults in each state with at least a master’s degree and ranked them accordingly.

 1. Massachusetts